By Lesley Wroughton and Patricia Zengerle

 "If they do it in the way that they're going to... in essence it effectuates a cut without Congress being able to act, then I have to look at the nominations in a whole different light," Menendez said.

 The State Department and USAID were not immediately available to comment.
-A spokesman at OMB did not immediately respond to a request for comment.
+The OMB said it did not comment on "alleged leaks and will not discuss deliberative and pre-decisional information."

 The Trump administration tried to slash foreign aid in this year's budget, but lawmakers objected and Trump ended up signing a budget that did not include the cuts.